 According to the Gulf Centre for Human Rights, al-Majid chose to stand trial in the absence of his family or a lawyer "because he perceived the trial as…a formality" that did not follow international standards for a fair trial.

 The Geneva Council for Rights and Liberties, a Gulf-focused human rights group, reported on August 16, 2019, that al-Majid’s health had deteriorated in prison due to the effects of physical and psychological abuse and solitary confinement.
-CPJ could not confirm whether he was still in solitary confinement or in poor health as of September 2020.
-Nor could CPJ determine whether al-Majid had any new court appearances.
-As of September 2020, Al-Qst reported on its website that al-Majid is detained in Al-Mabahith prison.
+According to the Gulf Centre for Human Rights, al-Majid is in Al-Mabahith prison.